biocore/cmi-workshops/docs/qiita-16S-processing.rst

 -------------------

 The deblur workflow is only marginally more complex.
-Although you can deblur the demultiplexed sequences directly, `deblur` works best when all the sequences are the same length.
+Although you can deblur the demultiplexed sequences directly, "deblur" works best when all the sequences are the same length.
 By trimming to a particular length, we can also ensure our samples will be comparable to other samples already in the database.

-Click back on the `demultiplexed` object. this time, select the `Trimming` operation.
+Click back on the "demultiplexed" object. this time, select the `Trimming` operation.
 Currently, there are three trimming length options.
-Let's choose `Trimming 100`, which trims to the first 100bp, for this run, and click "Add Command".
+Let's choose "Trimming 100", which trims to the first 100bp, for this run, and click "Add Command".

 .. figure::  images/processing-added-closed-ref-command.png
    :align:   center

-Now you can see that we have the same `demultiplexed` object being used for two separate processing steps -- closed-reference OTU picking, and trimming.
+Now you can see that we have the same "demultiplexed" object being used for two separate processing steps -- closed-reference OTU picking, and trimming.

 Now we can click the `Trimmed Demultiplexed` object and add a deblur step.
-Choose `deblur-workflow` from the `Choose command` dropdown, and `Defaults` for the parameter set.
+Choose "deblur-workflow" from the `Choose command` dropdown, and "Defaults" for the parameter set.
 Add this command.

 .. figure::  images/processing-added-deblur-command.png